DENSITY CONTROL TRAINING COURSE AND CERTIFICATION

 entities involved in road construction projects on the National Highway System of roads

 which are not QC/QA projects shall have a “Certified Density Technician” conducting Density

-testing of the materials used on that system.
+testing of the materials used on that system, of roads.

-The Michigan Certified Density Technician program is for field personnel engaged in acceptance testing for local government agencies not using the Quality Control/Quality Assurance specifications.
+The Michigan Certified Density Technician program is for field personnel engaged in acceptance testing for local government agencies.
 Basic math skills in the use of fractions, decimals, ratios, and percentages are also required.

 The Board of Examiners shall administer the examination for certification.
 The examination

 The written exam is an open book exam that tests for a basic knowledge of the